mtellal/ft_transcendence/README.md

 - 'updateChannel': Takes a channedId and a name (optional) or a type (optional) or a password (optional).
 Emits 'updatedChannel' to the room with the updatedChannel object

+- 'sendInvite': Takes a channelId and a gametype in the dto.
+Can't send an invite if muted.
+Emits the invite as a message with the type INVITE and the gameId of the newly created game room as content

+- 'acceptInvite': Takes a message id as a parameter.
+If it's a valid invite, will emit 'acceptedInvite' to both players with the game room object containing relevant info

 #### Games Gateway